COVID-19

 - Through a process called sequencing, scientists can determine which variants are spreading and monitor how the virus is changing.

 - A percentage of people's tests — not all tests — are sent to the state's public health lab.
-Testing for variants takes a long time and a lot of work.
-It takes the lab about 42 hours to run 100 tests.
-We conduct enough tests to give us a good idea of what variants are spreading.
+We conduct enough tests to give us a good idea of what variants are spreading in Minnesota.

-- We are not able to release the results of these variant tests to doctors or patients.
-No matter which variant you have, you'll take the same steps, like staying away from others, getting vaccinated, and wearing a mask when recommended.
+- No matter which variant you have, you'll take the same steps, like staying away from others, getting vaccinated, and wearing a mask when recommended.

 Getting COVID-19 again

-- If you had COVID-19 in the past three months, you may still have some protection from the virus.
-However, your chance of getting COVID-19 again goes up as time goes on, especially with new variants spreading from person to person.
-Variants of the virus that causes COVID-19 may be different from your first infection and your natural immunity may not be able to protect you as well from the variants.
+- If you had COVID-19 in the past three months, you may still have some protection from the virus and may consider waiting to get the newest vaccine.
+However, your chance of getting COVID-19 again goes up as time goes on, especially with new variants spreading from person to person and if you have certain risk factors.
+Ask your doctor when it would be best for you to get vaccinated.